I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

 I had a massive supply of old cassette tapes with music that I wanted to keep.
 I decided to convert them to MP3 files.

-With some research, I found the BlumWay USB Cassette to MP3 Converter on Amazon.
-This $26 cassette tape player converts the audio to MP3 files and stores direct to a USB flash drive.
+With some research, I found the BlumWay USB cassette-to-MP3 converter on Amazon.
+This affordable cassette tape player converts the audio to MP3 files and stores direct to a USB flash drive.
 It does the conversion internally, so no computer or software is needed.

 After the conversion, you can copy the MP3 files to play on an iPod or MP3 player.
 You can also burn to an audio CD, but you’ll need a laptop or desktop computer for that.
 I’ll explain that later.

 When I got this neat little player in my hands and started using it, I discovered that it’s better than I imagined.
 It took me a little while to study the user guide and experiment with playing tapes and creating MP3 files.